-Founder, CEO, Educator
+Founder, Coordinator, Educator

 Kate has been working with women, families and healthcare professionals for over 25 years as a doula, doula mentor and educator.
 During this time, Kate has been actively supporting human/women's rights within the childbearing year and has a deep understanding of how continuous support, informed decision making and education are pivotal in improving birth.
 Kate believes that collaborative care towards more empowered birth and early parenting outcomes can contribute towards positive societal change.

-Head of Eldership
+Head of Community Eldership